m5stack/m5-docs/docs/en/quick_start/m5stickv/m5stickv_quick_start.md

 > The language shell programm(REPL) is good for instant code validatation, it can be used at short code programming and validation.
 In real project where we will have massive amount of code, in that case we will need a Code Editor for better orgnization of the code files.

->Inside MaixPy，integrates a open source Editor [Micropython Editor(pye)](https://github.com/robert-hh/Micropython-Editor)，which is convenient for us to manage the code.
+>An open source Editor [Micropython Editor(pye)](https://github.com/robert-hh/Micropython-Editor) is integrated inside MaixPy，which is convenient for us to manage the code.

 function `os.listdir()`  is for checking the files in current directory.

-With function `pye("hello.py")`, you can create new files and enter editing mode(if file exist, only enter editting mode)[click for more](https://github.com/robert-hh/Micropython-Editor/blob/master/Pyboard%20Editor.pdf)
+With function pye("hello.py"), you can create new files and enter editing mode(if file exists, it will only enter editing mode).
+[Click for more](https://github.com/robert-hh/Micropython-Editor/blob/master/Pyboard%20Editor.pdf)

 If editing finished, you can do  `Ctrl+S` > `Enter` to save the script. `Ctrl+Q` to exit edit mode.

-**Notice**： This editor have some requiremnt on the Serial tool,  KEY `BackSpace` have to set as `DEL` function，or `BackSpace` will implement the same function as  `Ctrl+H`(charater replacement)
+**Notice**：This editor has some requirements on the serial tool, key BackSpace has to be set as DEL function，or BackSpace will implement the same function as Ctrl+H(character replacement)

 ### File Execution

-Function `os.chdir()` is used for switch current directory to a certain directory, for example `os.chdir("/flash")`
+Function `os.chdir()` is used for switching current directory to a certain directory, such as `os.chdir("/flash")`

 #### Solution 1： `import`